Shopify SEO: 12-Step Guide for Beginners

 You can use it to:

-• Surface in-demand products from across the Shopify and AliExpress ecosystem based on profit and order trends
+• Identify in-demand products from the Shopify and AliExpress ecosystem based on profit and order trends

-• Reveal the specs behind your competitors’ products, including pricing and order data
+• Uncover competitors' product details, including pricing and order data

-• Discover the shelf life of the hottest products to plan your next offer
+• Determine the shelf life of popular products to plan your next offer

-Shopify Finder provides up to 150 daily Shopify database queries.
-After a free trial, it costs $29/month.
+Shopify Finder offers up to 150 daily Shopify database queries.
+After a free trial, it costs $29 per month.

 Schema Plus for SEO

-The app has an intuitive user interface, which makes it easy to use.
+It has an intuitive user interface, making it easy to use.

 Tiny SEO Image Optimize, Speed

-Improve the speed of your Shopify store with Tiny SEO Image Optimize, Speed
+Enhance your Shopify store's speed with Tiny SEO Image Optimize, Speed.

 • Image compression and lazy load configuration